swannodette/baduk/_posts/2017-04-23-seattle-go-center.markdown

 <image style="float: left; margin-right: 1em;" width="450" src="http://swannodette.github.io/baduk/assets/images/seago2.JPG" />

 She was in the middle of teaching several adults as well as children how to play.
-She said she was interested in game.
+She said she was interested in a game.
 While I waited, I taught a couple of kids the rules on a 7x7 board.
 After supervising their first game, Lucy came over with a 19x19 board and we started.
 She'd been studying seriously for just over a year and was